-Pompeii now is a city close to Naples, but all of you know it for the presence of the Roman times ancient remains.
-It is located on the slopes of Vesuvius, an active and very dangerous volcano.
+Pompeii, a town close to Naples, is known all over the world for the ancient ruins.
+Pompeii is on the slopes of Vesuvius, an active and very dangerous volcano.

-Pompeii’s structure is that of a typical Roman city with the famous cardo and decumanus and a wall with seven gates.
+The masterplan of Pompeii is the typical Roman city one, with the famous cardo and decumanus system, and a wall with seven gates.
 The archeologists found the remains of houses, villas, public buildings and recreational, fountains and temples and even a cemetery located outside the walls according to the Roman tradition.
 But the most spectacular thing is the discovery of many human bodies of people intent on their everyday affairs.
 In fact, when the eruption hit the city, few people managed to escape while all the citizens of Pompei were swept away by the lava at once.

 Many buildings are worth visiting at the highest degree: the ” Villa dei Misteri”, the “casa del Fauno”, the “Foro”, the “mercato” and many more…